 Dongnam Ko is a Ph.
-D. who hold a Postdoctoral position at the ERC Advanced Grant project DyCon the last two years under the supervision of Prof. Enrique Zuazua (FAU, University of Deusto and Universidad Autónoma de Madrid).
+D. who collaborated as Postdoctoral position at the ERC Advanced Grant project DyCon for two years under the supervision of Prof. Enrique Zuazua (FAU, University of Deusto and Universidad Autónoma de Madrid).
 In the past, he collaborated within the HYKE research group in the Seoul National University.

 My primary field of expertise is the analysis of hyperbolic and kinetic Partial Differential Equations, especially on the long-time behavior of the systems and limit models related to the characteristic curves.
 From both the theoretical and numerical points of view, I studied stochastic and control theories on the collective dynamics.

 My research interests covers: